aia/cookbook-syslog-ng/README.md

 There are also two definitions

-* syslog_ng_app configures syslog-ng to listen on a udp port and write logs it receives to a file
+* syslog_ng_file configures syslog-ng to listen on a udp port and write logs it receives to a file
 * syslog_ng_forwarder configures syslog-ng to listen on a udp port and forward logs it receives to another syslog server

 If you want logs both to be written to a file and to be forwarded, you can use the same host and port in each definition.